Imade and bestie Jam Jam stir reactions as they call Davido 'OBO baddest'

 Now I can rombosco you anywhere, anyhow: Kemi Adetiba’s hubby writes as he shares official wedding photos

-Jamil who was busy jumping from the dining s=chair also shouted 'OBO for life'.
+Jamil who was busy jumping from the dining chair also shouted 'OBO for life'.

 Watch the video below: